Therapy

 I work with of clients with a wide range of difficulties who feel ready to explore these challenges as a means to self-improvement.
 For many, these difficulties may appear as a feeling of being stuck.
 Whilst for others they may feel overwhelmed, lost, or experience a lack of purpose.
 I work with problems across the lifespan, addressing the way your difficulties are affecting you in the present and and helping you to identify the root causes from your past.

 For many clients, short-term work is enough to help stabilise their condition and provide enough distance from their distress to make life easier and liveable again.
-This work tends to focus on current difficulties and uses approaches like CBT or Acceptance and Commitment therapy to bring about change that is explicitly in line with client’s values.
+This work tends to focus on current difficulties and uses approaches like Cognitive Behavioural Therapy (CBT) or Acceptance and Commitment Therapy (ACT) to bring about change that is explicitly in line with client’s values.

 Sometimes this type of work can create an increased interest in our relationship patterns, our up-bringing and the stories we tell ourselves based on our history and our position in society.
 This is where medium and long-term therapy can be most helpful, allowing a detailed exploration of our lives and the history that has shaped it.
 This type of work often brings about significant change, helping to alter patterns we’ve become stuck in that bring us distress.
 This often leads to restored creativity and a rejuvenated interest in life and all it’s possibilities.